ScaleIT-ORG/rancher-server/Readme.md

 1. Rename `.env.default`file to `.env` and run `docker-compose up` in the current directory.
 This script runs the docker-compose.yml with
 Rancher Server specifications.
-2. In Rancher UI, go to Admin -> Settings and update the Host Registration with the updated URL for Rancher server.
-Please note that it must include the exposed port that you started Rancher server with (https://docs.rancher.com/rancher/v1.2/en/faqs/server/#what-happens- if-the-ip-of-rancher-server-has-changed)
+2. In Rancher UI, go to Admin -> Settings and update the Host Registration with the updated URL for Rancher server (e.g. staging.server.edu:8080).
+Please note that it must include the exposed port (8080) that you started Rancher server with (https://docs.rancher.com/rancher/v1.2/en/faqs/server/#what-happens- if-the-ip-of-rancher-server-has-changed)
-3. (On First Start on new Machine) Copy Rancher Token to .env file into field `TOKEN=` direct after `=` symbol.
+3. Go to Infrastructure -> Hosts.
+If you see any hosts already started, consider to delete them if their state is not "Running" during next 2 Minutres.
+Afterwards click "Add Host" button and you will be redirected to the page with the docker command which has to be run on your server.
+So just run that command with the command line of your server (consider to copy the command without "sudo", if you do not need admin permission).

-4. Run in Terminal `docker-compose stop` and after that `bash run.sh`. run.sh script executes current docker-compose.yml file and also launches the rancher agent (host).
+Now the rancher server is set up and ready for further exploitations.

 ## Proxy
 There is the separate software as a submodule, called Rancher Active Proxy, which is an all-in-one reverse proxy for [Rancher](http://rancher.com), supporting Letsencrypt out of the box!